-Since there are other manufacturers of the subject product in Thailand, the Commission decided to calculate a residual margin of dumping by subtracting the weighted average ex-factory export price after adjustments from the weighted average normal value before adjustments.
-The difference was expressed as a percentage of the fob export price.
-The residual dumping margin was calculated to be 121.7 per cent.
+The Commission decided, since there are other manufacturers of the subject product in Thailand, to calculate a residual dumping margin by subtracting the weighted average ex-factory export price after adjustments from the weighted average normal value before adjustments.
+The difference was expressed as a percentage of the ex-factory export price.
+The weighted average residual dumping margin for 9mm and 12mm products were calculated to be 149.6 per cent and 121.0 per cent respectively, with a weighted average dumping margin of 133.0 per cent

-WWB stated that the Petitioner had not provided any evidence of dumping, except for one invoice of which it (WWB) did not have sight.
+On initiation of the investigation, WWB stated that the Petitioner has not provided any evidence of dumping, except for one invoice of which it (WWB) did not have sight.
 It stated further that a single invoice dated April 2002 cannot reflect the evolution of prices over the 29 months of the period of investigation in respect of injury or the 12 months of the period in respect of the alleged dumping.
 WWB also stated that the use by BPB of one single invoice is more surprising since BPB (plc) which is the holding company of BPB, also owns a majority shareholding in Thai Gypsum (the company of which the invoice was used by the petitioner as evidence of domestic prices for purposes of initiation of the investigation) and as such, BPB would have had access to more invoices evidencing dumping, had there been any.

-WWB further stated that the dumping margin and the information relating to dumping furnished by the exporter have been verified by the Board, and that notwithstanding certain minor adjustments referred to in the verification report from the Board, the margin of dumping should not be significantly affected and should remain de minimis if not zero.
+WWB further stated that the dumping margin and the information relating to dumping furnished by the exporter have been verified by the Board, and that notwithstanding certain minor adjustments referred to in the verification report from the Board, the margin of dumping should not be significantly affected and will remain de minimis if not zero.